Connor Lawless

 A Two-Stage Approach to Routing with Driver Preferences via Heatmaps

-Connor Lawless, Sotiris Ntanavaras, Anders Wikum
+Sotiris Ntanavaras, Anders Wikum

 Proceedings of the Amazon-MIT Last Mile Routing Challenge